Standard Dynamic Data per stroke:

 Not only do you know, you can prove it! (click here for more)

-If you want your Atlas Vac sealer to remain off your network, or your wifi, you can always retrieve your data manually via an USB data Drive via the standard Graceport on each machine.
+If you want your Atlas Vac sealer to remain off your network, or your wifi, you can always retrieve your data manually via an USB data Drive via the standard powered USB port on each machine. (standard)

 Remote Support – When you contact Atlas Vac for support, sending us your Sealing or Dynamic Data, Audit and Alarms logs will assist us with valuable insight and enable us to get you back on track quickly.

 Security Access Levels - Security is always a key factor.
 In our previous models we provide just two higher users that related to key functions.
 Within the programming of our new 10” color HMI is a fully functional security system.
-We provide you with four levels: Operator, Supervisor/Engineer, Calibration and Administrator.
+We provide you with four levels: Operator (optional, normally open), Supervisor/Engineer, Calibration and Administrator.

 The "Operator" level is for production people using the machines each day.
-Each person that uses a machine should have a unique user ID so that their individual information will appear in the Stoke Data file, and the Audit Trail data file.
-In previous years, Operators were not normally required to sign-on but with need for audit traceability, the Operator can be now included in the output data.
+Each person that uses a machine may have a unique user ID (optional) so that their individual information will appear in the Sealing Data file, and the Audit Trail data file.
+In previous years, Operators are not normally required to sign-on but with need for audit traceability it is an available option, but must be maintained.
+The Operator can be now included in the output data.

 The "Supervisors/Engineers" will still higher level access for adding, changing, and deleting recipes.
 This level has been standard for many years.

-The "Calibration" level will have unique access to the system channels for calibration per Atlas Vac procedures.
+The "Calibration" level will have highest access to the system channels for calibration per Atlas Vac procedures including creating a calibration recipe.
 This Calibration level has been a standard feature for many years.

 As an "Administrator", you can access the integrated Security program.
-You will be able to add, edit and delete people and assign them to their levels (operator, supervisor/engineer, calibration).
+You will be able to add, edit and delete people and assign them to their levels: operator (optional), supervisor/engineer (standard), calibration (standard).

 The key to producing a quality product package is a perfect process and to replicate that process over and over again.
 Yet, how do you prove the process is within the boundaries you have set?
 Atlas Vac sealers have always provided process alarms within the PLC program to prevent discrepant packages outside the validated parameters.
 Can detailed historical data be provided?
 As always the details are in the data.
 We provide three data sets.
 They are: “Sealing Dynamic Data”, “Audit Trail”, and “Alarm History”.

 Within the Sealing Dynamic Data file is information captured at the time of the sealing.
 This includes all key recipe parameters, User ID sign-in (optional), Lot # entered, tool nest ID, UDI, date, time, odometer reading, as well as the actual dwell time, temperature and pressure.
-If you wish to maintain productivity by using multicavity tool nests, yes, you can track individual items to each tool cavity.
 Traditionally, much of this output has been available on Atlas Vac sealers in PCL5 format to drive label printing.
-In 2017, this UDI packaging information (as scanned) is placed in a CSV file that can be extracted via USB Data Drive or FTP (File Transfer Protocol) and evaluated in Excel, or Microsoft’s new Power Business Intelligent for advanced analytics analysis.
-This information is available for printing of dynamic data on formatted UDI labeling.
+In 2017, this UDI packaging information (as scanned) is placed in a CSV file that can be extracted via USB Data Drive or FTP (File Transfer Protocol, optional) and evaluated in Excel, or Microsoft’s new Power Business Intelligent for advanced analytics analysis.
+This information is available for printing of dynamic data on formatted labeling.

 With the installation of our new 10" color touch screen, many of our existing standard Atlas Vac tray sealers can be upgraded to include the newest features for UDI input, Bar Code scanning, Data Logging, Access and Connectivity.
 Upgrading your capital equipment at a fraction of new may be the solution needed.